segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 - **Top contributing events**; this graph visually describes the events factored into the model, as well as the associated weights used to create the prediction.

 > info ""
-> We can't view the 'Understand your prediction' tab for the 'Predicted LTV' computed trait because we only use the order completed event for the trait calculation.
-However, other types of predictive traits utilize multiple events.
+> The 'Understand your prediction' tab for the 'Predicted LTV' computed trait is not available, as only 'Order Completed' events are used for the trait calculation.
+However, other types of predictive traits utilise multiple events.

 ## Predictions use cases